|Trains and Treasures of the USA

 lumber mill had been built and four hundred homes had been constructed.
 There were schools, churches, hotels, stores and, of course, saloons

 and pleasure houses.
 By 1880 the mines began to show signs of exhaustion and its total of $50 million in ore production was history.
 We continue

 westward and plan to arrive in Virginia City, Nevada by sunset.

 Overnight: Silverland Inn, Virginia City, Nevada.
 Breakfast and lunch included.

 Day 12.
 Sunday, 07 October 2018

-the option to ride this train or follow by highway for some spectacular photography of the steam locomotive working hard up the grade.
-This train
+have the option to ride this train or follow by highway for some spectacular photography of the steam locomotive working hard up the grade.
+This

 Nevada’s most famous short line connected Reno with Carson City, Virginia City, and Minden.
 Operating for 80 years, the V&T was Nevada’s